Local moving companies in South Carolina

 Other considerations when moving to Indianapolis, IN

 - State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
-Before you hire a moving company, double-check that they’re properly licensed.
+Make sure the moving company you use has a license before hiring them.

-- State regulator: You can verify your Indiana moving license status right on the state regulator’s official website, here.
+- State regulator: You can check the status of a Indiana moving license directly on the state regulator’s official website, here.

-- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
-This way, you can select your moving date and ensure your mail is forwarded to Indiana right on time.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Indiana without any delays.
 Get started here.

 - Mover’s insurance: Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
 To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.